Apadmi-Engineering/Mockzilla/docs/docs/presets.md

 ### Overriding

-This can be helpful if you're simulating an API that doesn't utilise status codes e.g using 200 even for errors.
+This can be helpful if you're simulating an API that doesn't utilise status codes, e.g. using 200 even for errors.

 === "Kotlin"
     ```kotlin